Bltgn/DF-succubus/fooccubus-prod/readme.txt

 # The civilizations #
 * Royalist Succubi
 A caste of demons that escaped hell and fell in love with the surface.
 They value crafting and arts above anything else.
 Their ties with hell allow them to summon various creatures to their help and infuse bronze with unnatural properties.
-Even prisonners will be tempted to embrace their ways.
+Even prisoners will be tempted to embrace their ways.

 * Deep succubi